groveld/groveld.github.io/_posts/2015/2015-09-06-htaccess-snippets.md

 ---
-layout      : post
+layout: post
-author      : groveld
+author: groveld
-title       : A collection of useful .htaccess snippets description : A collection of useful .htaccess snippets from all over the interwebs into one place. tags        : [apache]
+title: A collection of useful .htaccess snippets
+description: A collection of useful .htaccess snippets from all over the interwebs into one place.
+tags: [apache]
 ---

 <div class="alert alert-warning"><strong>Disclaimer:</strong> While dropping the snippet into an ".htaccess" file is most of the time sufficient, there are cases when certain modifications might be required.
 Use at your own risk.</div>